History In Ink® Historical Autographs

 The ever-gracious Black responds to a collector by sending a handwritten postcard suggesting that he send a photograph for the entire Supreme Court to sign.
 In full: Should you send a photograph of the full Court I am confident each Member would sign it for you.
 The best time to send it would be after the Court reconvenes in October.

-This piece, accomplished entirely in Black’s hand, is rare in our experience.
-We have not found any Autograph Note Signed or Autograph Letter Signed among auction records in over 30 years.
+This piece, accomplished entirely in Black's hand, is rare in our experience.
+We recently sold an internal handwritten note from Black to Justice Frank Murphy, but otherwise we have not found any Autograph Note Signed or Autograph Letter Signed among auction records in over 30 years.

 Black, a Democrat, was elected to the United States Senate in 1926 and reelected in 1932.
 In the Senate he strongly supported the New Deal policies of President Franklin D. Roosevelt, including FDR’s infamous Court-packing plan.
 It therefore was not surprising that Roosevelt made Black his first appointment to the Supreme Court.
 Apoplectic conservatives expressed outrage, but FDR reveled over the furor.